SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 The Helm chart installation requires two parameter overrides:
 * __sumologic.accessId__ - Sumo [Access ID](https://help.sumologic.com/Manage/Security/Access-Keys).
 * __sumologic.accessKey__ - Sumo [Access key](https://help.sumologic.com/Manage/Security/Access-Keys).

+If you are installing the collection in a cluster that requires proxying outbound requests, please see the following [additional properties](./Installation_Behind_Proxy.md) you will need to set.

 The following parameter is optional, but we recommend setting it.
 * __sumologic.clusterName__ - An identifier for your Kubernetes cluster.
 This is the name you will see for the cluster in Sumo Logic.
 Default is `kubernetes`.